cchen1986/system_setup/README.md

 * Open terminal and run setup script `./setup.sh`.
 NOTE: you may need to run it twice in case on-my-zsh quit the install.

-* Use iTerm as your default terminal app.
+* From now on, use iTerm2 as your default terminal app.

 * `vim .vimrc`
   * Install plugins: `:PlugInstall`.